Tyre Nichols documents: Officer never explained stop to him

 Haley’s disciplinary file showed that after Townes filed a complaint, he was written up for failing to fill out proper paperwork — not for use of force.

-Police Chief Cerelyn "CJ" Davis signed requests seeking to prohibit the five officers charged with killing Nichols from working in law enforcement again.
-The Tennessee Peace Officers Standards and Training Commission will decide on the request.
+Police Chief Cerelyn “CJ” Davis signed requests seeking to prohibit the five charged officers from working in law enforcement again.
+The Tennessee Peace Officers Standards and Training Commission will decide later whether to do that.

 Haley, who was driving an unmarked car and wearing a black hoodie, forced Nichols from his car using profanity, then sprayed him in the eyes with a chemical irritant, according to the documents released Tuesday.